Employers

 Employment and employment agreements

-Information about their employment and employment agreements you must keep:
+Information about their employment and you must keep:

 • the date they started working for you

-• whether they’re on an individual employment agreement or a collective agreement (and if on a collective agreement, the title and expiry date of the agreement and the employee’s classification)
+• whether they’re on an or a (and if on a collective agreement, the title and expiry date of the agreement and the employee’s classification)

 • a copy of the employment agreement